snowberryfield/printemps/README.md

 |     Ubuntu 18.04     | gcc (7.5.0, 8.4.0, 9.2.1) <br /> clang (6.0.0, 8.0.0, 9.0.0) |

 ## Documents
-- [Starter Guide](document/starter_guide.md) describes the basic usage of cppmh including modeling of optimization problems, running the solver, and accessing the optimization results.
+- [Starter Guide](document/starter_guide.md) describes the basic usage of PRINTEMPS including modeling of optimization problems, running the solver, and accessing the optimization results.
 - [Solver Option Guide](document/solver_option_guide.md) gives a detailed description of the all options and their default values.

 ## Testing
-The test suites for `cppmh` are powered by [googletest](https://github.com/google/googletest).
+The test suites for `printemps` are powered by [googletest](https://github.com/google/googletest).
 The command
 ```
 $make -f makefile/Makefile.external [CC=gcc CXX=g++]
 ```